 Brief Railway Terminology

 While expressway terminology is more familiar to the layman, railway terms are a little less clear.
-I have some deeper knowledge of southern Ontario’s railway infrastructure, but the information out there for the layman is scattered.
+I have some knowledge of southern Ontario’s railway infrastructure, but the information out there for the layman is scattered.
 My focus is on how railways impact local metroscapes, so here’s some limited, high-level terminology.

 First, the corridors of main higher-speed tracks used by a railway for travelling between cities and regions are referred to as “subdivisions” (“subs” for short).
 A lower-speed service track that branches off from a sub is usually called a “lead” or a “spur.”